 To lose only as much as we win is a good thing.

-Not being able to control losses is one of the reasons many traders have a reducing account; it’s all about controlling losses.
+Not being able to control losses is one of the reasons many traders have a reducing account; it’s all about managing losses.

-Why just trade the one market? it is possible to day-trade multiple markets but by doing so the trader can only employ a limited number of trading strategies.
-We are not computers and therefore we need to compromise.
-The balance is markets traded to strategies employed: more markets equals fewer strategies and vise versa.
+Why just trade the one market?
+It is possible to day-trade multiple markets, but by doing so, the trader can only employ a limited number of trading strategies.
+We are not computers, and therefore we need to compromise.

 Personally, we prefer to day-trade a single market with multiple strategies.
 This, on average provides us with 4 or 5 trades per day.
-Within those trades we will take swing and/or scalp trades depending on market cycle and context.
+Within those trades, we will take a swing or scalp trade depending on market cycle and context.
 (A swing is a trade on our chosen chart that allows for a pull-back.
 A scalp, once the trade has taken, will not allow a pullback).

 Our issue with day trading the fund is “spread” relative to the size of the trade.
 The spread, the difference between the ‘buy’ and the ‘sell’ price, becomes an issue with day traded larger accounts.
 Let me explain from a trade we took yesterday morning.

-This is a 2-minute chart for clarity.
+Above is a 2-minute chart for clarity.
 We entered the trade (long) at the green arrow.
 We exited the trade a few minutes later on a scalp at the red arrow.
 Okay, here’s the issue.
 We mentioned last week about spreads.
-When we bought at the green arrow the spread was one pip so our green arrow was placed 0.5 pips higher than our ‘buy’ position.
-When we sold, at the red arrow, the spread was 2 pips so we got an exit price that was one pip below our actual exit.
-The actual trade was 21.5 pips to us.
+When we bought at the green arrow, the spread was one pip.
+And our green arrow 0.5 pips higher than our ‘buy’ position.
+When we sold, at the red arrow, the spread was two pips, so we got an exit price that was one pip below our actual exit.
+The real trade was 21.5 pips to us.
 The spread accounted for 1.5 pips leaving us with 20 pips of profit.

 At £6 a pip the trade gave us £120 worth of profit.
 Our broker took the 1.5 pips difference (or £9 in this instance) for themselves.
 Coincidently, this trade provided a one to one reward.
-Our risk was £120 or 20 pips.
-This is the minimum scalp that we can take to make the traders equation work in relation to the broker’s spread size.
+Our risk was £120 or 20 pips; this is the minimum scalp that we can take to make the trader’s equation work about the broker’s spread size.

-For the larger account, financial spread betting is not ideal.
+For the more significant account, financial spread betting is not ideal.
 However, balanced against the leverage, flexibility and the tax (being free) benefits it is still the best trading vehicle for us.

 How to improve our lot?
-As our risk size increases (and probably not until after the Brexit vote) we will change brokers to a pro account.
-This involves moving to a different chart set-up which will need time for familiarization.
+As our risk size increases (and probably not until after the Brexit vote) we will change brokers to a pro account; this involves moving to a different chart set-up which will need time for familiarisation.
 However, the spread benefits are worth it.
 In the £480 risk example above.
 In the pro account that we are considering the trade could have cost us £16 for the spread, plus £4.50 for each trade, making a total cost of £20.5.
 Still not cheap, but better than we presently have.